bottom-software-foundation/bottom-wl/README.md

-# bottom-mma
+# bottom-wl
-An implementation of the humorous [Bottom encoding format](https://github.com/bottom-software-foundation/spec) in Mathematica, using WolframScript so that it can be run from the command line.
+An implementation of the humorous [Bottom encoding format](https://github.com/bottom-software-foundation/spec) in Mathematica's Wolfram Language, using WolframScript so that it can be run from the command line.

 Script usage:
 ```sh